 Is There a Fee for Getting a Copy of My Crash Report?

-Yes, there is a fee for searching and downloading your accident report.
+Are car accidents public record?
+Yes, but that doesn’t mean that there isn’t a fee to access yours.
 Here are the fees as of January, 2022:

 - New York: $22-$25, depending on the age of the report and which system you use.